armory/documentation/_overview/naming-conventions.md

 This guide should:

-- tell you what these words mean in context of Armory
+- tell you what these words mean in context of Armory Spinnaker
 - be searchable so you can find a word and its corresponding definition
 - explain Spinnaker’s naming convention

-## Nomenclature of Domain definitions:
+## Nomenclature of Domain Definitions:

 #### Application
 An application inside Spinnaker represents what you would typically find in a single code repository - and in many cases, an application maps directly to a microservice.